Andrew-Pelham/enigma-rpg/docs/SRD_1.1.md

 Investigators often have occupations like detectives, reporters, or even agents.
 They are keen-eyed, with a knack for puzzle-solving.

-For inspiration, look towards figures like Sherlock Holmes, Master Keaton, Hercule Poirot, Tintin, or Lupin III.
+For inspiration, look towards figures like Captain Francis Blake, Master Keaton, Hercule Poirot, Tintin, or Lupin III.

 #### Sample Investigator Drives